pivotal/docs-tap/app-sso/reference/package-configuration.hbs.md

-# Package configuration
+# Package configuration for AppSSO

-Most commonly, the Application Single Sign-on (commonly called AppSSO) package installation is configured by using the meta package installation of Tanzu Application Platform (commonly called TAP).
+In most cases, the Application Single Sign-on (commonly called AppSSO) package installation is configured by using the meta package installation of Tanzu Application Platform (commonly called TAP).
 The Tanzu Application Platform package has a `shared` top-level configuration key